courtneyr-godaddy/courtneyr-godaddy/README.md

 - 👋 Hi, I’m @courtneyr-godaddy
-- 👀 I’m interested in contributing to the Open Source working group
+- 👀 I’m interested in contributing to Open Source
 - 🌱 I’m currently learning PHP and JS
 - 💞️ I’m looking to collaborate on WordPress related open-source effort
 - 📫 How to reach me: courtneyr_dev or courtneyr-dev across social media platforms.